Blogs

 wave

-After a distinguished 24-year career in Singaporean politics, Dr. Amy Khor, Senior Minister of State for Transport and Sustainability and the Environment, has announced she will not be contesting the upcoming 2025 General Election.
-This decision marks the end of a remarkable journey for the respected MP, leaving behind a legacy of community engagement and impactful policy initiatives.
+So, this is a bit of a surprise, isn't it?
+After 24 years in Singaporean politics, Dr. Amy Khor, Senior Minister of State for Transport and Sustainability and the Environment, announced she won’t be running in the 2025 General Election.
+It's the end of a really long chapter for this respected MP, and honestly, it’s got people talking.
+She’s left behind a legacy of community work and some seriously impactful policies.

-First elected to Parliament in 2001, Dr. Khor served as part of the People's Action Party (PAP) team for Hong Kah GRC before becoming the MP for Hong Kah North SMC in 2011, winning three consecutive elections.
-Her tenure saw significant contributions across various portfolios.
-As Senior Minister of State for Sustainability and the Environment, she championed crucial environmental initiatives, focusing on waste reduction (electronic, packaging, and food waste) and the promotion of Singapore's vibrant hawker culture.
-Her work at the Ministry of Transport centered on enhancing the taxi and private-hire car industries and improving transport links to the new Tengah town.
-Her dedication to sustainable practices and community building is widely recognized.
+First elected way back in 2001, Dr. Khor was part of the People's Action Party (PAP) team for Hong Kah GRC.
+Then, in 2011, she became the MP for Hong Kah North SMC – winning three elections in a row!
+That’s quite a feat.
+During her time, she really made her mark across various portfolios.
+As Senior Minister of State for Sustainability and the Environment, she spearheaded some crucial green initiatives.
+Think tackling waste – electronic, food, packaging – the whole shebang.
+She also championed our vibrant hawker culture – which is always a win.
+And over at the Ministry of Transport, she focused on improving the taxi and private-hire car industries and making sure transport links to the new Tengah town were top-notch.

-Dr. Khor's decision to step down is attributed to personal reasons.
-In a heartfelt Facebook post, she expressed gratitude to the residents of Hong Kah North and the grassroots volunteers for their unwavering support over the years.
-While stepping away from parliamentary duties, she expressed her eagerness to continue serving the community, potentially exploring opportunities in the sustainability sector and advocating for active ageing.
-This is a testament to her enduring commitment to public service.
+Dr. Khor’s decision to retire is personal.
+In a really touching Facebook post, she thanked the residents of Hong Kah North and all the volunteers for their amazing support over the years.
+It was clearly emotional.
+While she’s leaving her parliamentary duties behind, she’s not exactly fading into the sunset.
+She’s mentioned exploring opportunities in the sustainability sector and advocating for active ageing.
+It seems like she’s planning to keep busy and keep making a difference.
+Public service is clearly in her blood.

-Dr. Khor's retirement and the dissolution of Hong Kah North SMC, due to electoral boundary changes, signifies a generational shift in Singaporean politics.
-The areas previously under her care will now fall under the newly formed Jurong East-Bukit Batok GRC and Chua Chu Kang GRC.
-Her departure creates an opportunity for new PAP candidates to serve the communities.
-The party’s appreciation for her service was expressed publicly by Deputy Prime Minister Gan Kim Yong.
+Dr. Khor's retirement, and the fact that Hong Kah North SMC is dissolving due to boundary changes, is a big deal.
+It marks a real generational shift in Singaporean politics.
+The areas she served will now be under the newly formed Jurong East-Bukit Batok GRC and Chua Chu Kang GRC.
+This opens up the door for new PAP candidates.
+Deputy Prime Minister Gan Kim Yong publicly thanked her for her service, which speaks volumes.

-Dr. Amy Khor's retirement marks the end of a significant chapter in Singaporean politics.
-Her dedication to public service, her impactful work in sustainability and transport, and her commitment to community engagement serve as an inspiring example for future generations of leaders.
-While her parliamentary career has concluded, her legacy continues to resonate within the communities she served.
+Dr. Amy Khor’s retirement marks the end of a significant chapter in Singaporean politics.
+Her dedication to public service is inspiring.
+Her impactful work in sustainability and transport, and her unwavering commitment to her community – it's all left a lasting impression.
+It’s not just the end of her parliamentary career; it's the start of a new chapter, and her legacy will continue to inspire future leaders.

 FAQ